Songbird Sings Streisand

-Songbird Sings Streisand was a concert residency and tribute show by Filipina singer Regine Velasquez at the Onstage Theater in Makati.
+Songbird Sings Streisand was a concert residency and tribute show by Filipino singer Regine Velasquez at the Onstage Theater in Makati.
 The residency began on November 14 and concluded on December 20, 2003, after completing twelve shows.
 The set list contained songs recorded by American singer-songwriter Barbra Streisand, who Velasquez described as an inspiration and influence.
 It featured Streisand's extensive catalogue in music, film, and theatre.
 The show was exclusively promoted by Maximedia International.
 Raul Mitra served as musical director for the production.
-Reviews for the show were generally positive, with critics praising Velasquez's prowess performing live.
+Reviews for the show were generally positive, with critics praising Velasquez's vocal ability.

 Background and development

 Regine Velasquez's music was influenced by foreign artists early in her career.
 She has been vocal of her admiration for American singer-songwriter Barbra Streisand, who she cites as her "musical inspiration" and "most revered idol".
 She has stated, "I’ve been singing [Streisand's] songs since I was 12 years old ... but they are not easy to sing.
 They’re very difficult.
 The melodies are very complicated."
 Velasquez further said that she admires Streisand's "fearlessness" and "dedication to excellence".
 In the early 1990s, Velasquez first performed a Streisand tribute show at the Mandarin Oriental Manila's Captain's Bar which was staged for four nights.